The Hearing

 Adjournments and Withdrawals

-An adjournment means that the hearing cannot proceed or be completed on its scheduled day.
+An adjournment means that the hearing can’t proceed or be completed on its scheduled day.
 It will be rescheduled for another day.
-For information on the WSIAT’s strict policy on adjournments and how to request the adjournment of a hearing, please read the Practice Direction: Adjournments and Withdrawals or Contact Us.

-A withdrawn appeal means that the appellant does not want to continue with their appeal.
-The WSIAT will close the appeal without a WSIAT decision on the merits.
+A withdrawn appeal means that the appellant doesn’t want to continue with their appeal.
+We’ll close the appeal without a WSIAT decision on the merits.
 The final WSIB decision stands if the appeal is withdrawn.
-If you choose to withdraw your appeal, the appeal cannot easily be brought back.
-For more information on how to request a withdrawal of your appeal and the consequences of withdrawing the appeal, please read the Practice Direction: Adjournments and Withdrawals or Contact Us.